Mankind's desire for peace can be realized only by the creation of a world government.

 As an International Criminal Court and an International Court of Justice already exist, it may be possible to cooperate with these bodies and/or use their experiences as lessons and models for the judicial branch.
 Under a functioning democratic World Federation, the scope of these courts would be expanded, and regional world courts would likely be necessary.
 Ensuring compliance with global law and settling disputes between nations would be the primary function of the judicial branch.

-please join now. volunteer. donate $3/month. spread the word. we need everyone.
+please join now. volunteer. spread the word.